New, easy-to-remember 3-digit phone number — 988 — is now live.

 Caring for at-risk groups

 The pandemic added to health care disparities faced by several minority groups.
 Members of these communities are particularly at risk for mental health disorders, which are sometimes dismissed or ignored.
-For example, in Black and LatinX communities, discussing stress may be perceived as a weakness, inconsistent with a strong work ethic.
+For example, in Black and Hispanic communities, discussing stress may be perceived as a weakness, inconsistent with a strong work ethic.
 As a result, these workers may believe they lack the privilege of downtime or disposable income to decompress.

 Research shows that chronic stressors such as long work hours, financial difficulties and work-life conflict may be as unhealthy as secondhand smoke.
 Open communication in the workplace is essential to identifying solutions for these stressors and other pandemic-related problems.